graplet/graplet.github.io/README.md

 npm run dev
 ```

-you can also use `npm run build` to build a dist and then use `npm run preview`
+you can also use `npm run build` to build a dist and then use `npm run preview` 😊

-This ViteJS & React Project is a rewrite of the `.old` one.
-To run the old one, just run the development server `dev.py`.
-Just be warned; the old one is messy, slow, vanillajs 😅